“The greatest among you will be your servant.” Matthew 23:11

-I recently had the honor and opportunity to be part of the 1DayLA movement in Los Angeles, California.
+I had the honor and opportunity to be part of the 1DayLA movement in Los Angeles, California just last year.
 It was a week of serving the homeless, giving medical resources to the uninsured, pouring into youth outreach, and so much more.
 I had so many encounters I could share of how the Lord showed me what a servant’s heart looked like in those very moments, but I will choose just one of my favorites to share.

 One of my favorite moments was in the heart of Venice Beach.
 When hearing the name, you think of the movie moments, the cinematic productions, where everything is long luscious beaches and picture-perfect moments.

 But right as I approached this very scene, all I saw was brokenness.
 So many homeless tents covering the beaches and people yearning for so much more from life.
 We were able to pass out the essentials: water, sandwiches, toiletries, etc., and for every individual we encountered you could see a person just waiting for someone to talk to.
 You would hear their struggles and their heart in a matter of seconds of being with them.

 I didn’t understand until this very moment what it meant to “meet someone where they are” because we truthfully encountered individuals from every walk of life.
 Sometimes this was handing out water and sharing a smile.
 Sometimes it was asking what their needs were and praying over that person.
 Sometimes it was even telling that person that although they didn’t want a public display, right when they walked away, we would be praying over them.